tombresee/Pyscript_Examination/index.md

 ```

-Don't want to write all your python code directly into the html file ?
+<p>Don't want to write all your python code directly into the html file ?
-It's fine, just reference it:
+It's fine, just reference it:</p>

 ```<py-script> src="/toms_python_file.py"> </py-script>```